-Taking a hike in the pristine natural environment on the island of Kauai is one of the top sightseeing activities for many individuals, couples and groups who come here for a Kauai vacation.
-One of the best areas for hiking is along Kauai’s North Shore‘s Na Pali Coast, an area raved about across the globe for its beautiful and unique surroundings.
+Taking a hike in the pristine natural environment on the beautiful island of Kauai is one of the top sightseeing activities for many individuals, couples, and groups exploring the Hawaiian Islands for a Kauai vacation.
+From the stunning views of the Waimea Canyon to the incredible scenery of the Na Pali coastline, there’s a rich diversity of trails to explore.

 The Kalalau Trail on the Hawaiian island of Kauai

 Located within the Nā Pali Coast State Park and beginning at the Hāʻena State Park near Kee Beach, the Kalalau Trail is one of Kauai’s most renowned hiking trails.
 Extending for 11 miles through the stunning landscape, the trail takes you through several offshoots, from the trailhead at Hāʻena State Park, through Hanakapi’ai, Hanakoa Trail, and finally to the breathtaking Kalalau Beach.

 Mile marker by mile marker, the trail opens to reveal captivating views.
 Notable stops include Hanakapi’ai Beach, Hanakoa Valley, and the unforgettable Na’pali Coast.

 The Kalalau Trail is broken into four different sections.
 Depending on the level of exertion you’re looking for, any specific sites you may want to view, and how long you want to spend, you’ll find a suitable segment for your hike.
 From a round trip to Hanakapiai Falls to the coastal trail leading to the end where the trail ends, there’s a diverse experience waiting for each hiker.